SeabookChen/seabookchen.net/_posts/2013-07-02-install-tortoisehg-on-linux-mint.md

 ---
 layout: post
 title: "Install TortoiseHg on Linux Mint"
-description: "How to install TortoiseHg on Linux Mint 15 via official PPA"
+description: "How to install TortoiseHg on Linux Mint 15 via official PPA."
 category: notes
 tags: [linux mint, tortoisehg]
 alias: [/2013/07/02/]
+last_updated: March 18, 2014
 ---
 This is a note for how to install [TortoiseHg][TortoiseHg] on Linux Mint 15 via [TortoiseHg Release PPA][TortoiseHg Release PPA].